jpitlor/homelab-provisioner/README.md

 ```

 Then, look for `CHANGEME-PASSWORD` and replace it with your actual password.
+Optionally, look for `fanny-brice` and replace it with the computer name
+you want.
 Format a USB drive with a [Windows ISO](https://www.microsoft.com/software-download/windows11),
 then add `autounattend.xml` to the flash drive.

 Plug in, turn on, have fun.

 ## Linux

+You should be able to use the `cloud-config.yml` file to configure a Linux
+PC, but I'm not researching exact instructions since I don't have any non-server
+Linux machines.

 ## MacOS